What is Princeton Peer Nightline?

 Who can be a volunteer?

-All calls and chats to Peer Nightline are private.
-Peer listeners sign a privacy agreement upon joining the line and take their roles seriously.
+All chats to Peer Nightline are private.
+Peer listeners sign a privacy agreement upon joining PPN and take their roles seriously.
 Even the most sensitive concerns can be discussed safely and will not be shared.
 Exceptions apply only for extreme circumstances, such as if someone is at imminent risk of harming themselves or others.

-Students who are experiencing mental health emergencies are highly suggested to reach out to the on call counselor at CPS (609) 258-3139 as a professional resource or to Public Safety (609) 258-1000.
+Students who are experiencing mental health emergencies are highly suggested to reach out directly to the on-call counselor at CPS (609) 258-3141 or to Public Safety at (609) 258-1000.
 Volunteers on the line are also able to direct you to the right resources.